(Effective Fall 2020)

 Notice of Conviction

-The associate degree in Nursing is fully accredited by the National League for Nursing Accrediting Commission and is approved by the Pennsylvania State Board of Nursing.
-For further information, contact the National League for Nursing Accrediting Commission at 3343 Peachtree Rd.
+The Associate of Applied Science in Nursing degree is accredited by the Accreditation Commission for Education in Nursing (ACEN) and is approved by the Pennsylvania State Board of Nursing.
+For further information, contact the Accreditation Commission for Education in Nursing (ACEN) at 3343 Peachtree Rd.
 NE, Suite 850, Atlanta GA 30326; 404-975-5000.